GabrielCorreiafranca/GabrielCorreiaFranca/README.md

-##  Hi, I’m Gabriel, a passionate software developer dedicated to creating innovative solutions and shaping the future of technology. 👋
+##  Hello, I’m Gabriel, a software developer passionate about technology and creating innovative solutions that generate real impact.👋

-- 🔭 I’m currently working on a desktop application development project
+- 📚 Continuously improving my skills in Fullstack and Mobile development
-- 🌱 I’m currently enhancing my skills in C# and MySQL, along with other essential tools in software development, with the goal of becoming an expert in the field.
+- 💼 I am currently seeking opportunities as a Fullstack and/or Mobile Developer, where I can apply my knowledge, continuously grow, and contribute to challenging and meaningful projects.
 - 😄 Pronouns:  he/him
 - ⚡ Fun fact: I’m passionate about my family, I love numbers, and I’m obsessed with “vencer, vencer, vencer” ❤️🖤